isabella232/dynamic-media-classic.en-1/help/log-analytics.md

    >
    >By default, the user must be aware of the fact that both **[!UICONTROL COMPANIES]** and **[!UICONTROL SUITES]** drop-down lists are empty.
 As such, the user must select a value from each list. -->

-1. Select **[!UICONTROL OK]** to save the configuration.
+1. Select **[!UICONTROL OK]** so you can save the configuration.
-1. In the lower-left corner of the Adobe Analytics Configuration page, select **[!UICONTROL Save]** to ensure your Adobe Analytics account configuration is updated.
+1. In the lower-left corner of the Adobe Analytics Configuration page, select **[!UICONTROL Save]** to ensure that your Adobe Analytics account configuration is updated.

 >[!MORELIKETHIS]
 >